-With the advent of safe and effective flea medication, natural flea treatments are not as vital as they once were.
-Yet, because a treatment is natural does not mean it is safe.
+With the advent of safe and effective flea medication, preventing fleas on dogs naturally isn't as beneficial as it once was.
+Just because a treatment is natural does not mean it is safe.
 And just because a treatment is a chemical does not mean it is unsafe.

-Any tool you use to gain total flea control should be safe and effective for the unique makeup of your pets.
+Any tool a pet owner uses to gain total flea control should be safe and effective for your pet's needs.
 Plus, be simple and convenient enough for humans to remember.